quangvo09/platform-announcement/README.md

 # Open Platform API Announcement

-This tool helps we nonitor announcments from multiple platform APIs and send notification to Telegram group [Open Platform API Announcement Group](https://t.me/open_platform_api)
+This tool helps we monitor announcements from multiple platform APIs and send notification to Telegram group [Open Platform API Announcement Group](https://t.me/open_platform_api)

 So that we can update new APIs, new changes to make right decision